top of page

 Alternatives to acute admission to RCH

-This hinges on frank prognosis identification and considering end of life care planning early on in this care episode.
+Acute medical admission may not always be in the best interests of the care of our patient.
+With frail patients, this can hinge on frank prognosis identification and considering end of life care planning early on in a care episode.

 Community Care Escalation